PrioritySoftware/PrioritySoftware.github.io/_sdk/Loading-from-File.md

 export data, if the form column is empty, the default value will be exported.

+## Additional Definitions for Exporting Data

+When you are exporting data from ***Priority*** forms to a file, you can use the *Outgoing Interface Definitions* form (a sub-level of *Position of Form Columns in File*) to define the following:

+-   *Align* -- determines how to align the columns in the file (left or right); useful for number columns.
+-   *Date Format* -- determines how date values will be displayed.
+    Again, you can use any of the available SQL date formats, such as MMDDYY or MM/DD/YY.
+-   *Padding w/Zeroes* -- useful for number columns.

 ## Additional Definitions for XML/JSON Files

 ### Parsing File Tags/Fields